Intersection patterns in spaces with a forbidden homological minor: Homological minors in grid complexes

 Since the $a_i$ are pairwise distinct, we have $[a_m,a_{m+1}] = [a_{m-1},a_m] + [a_{m-1},a_{m+1}]$.
 Using Identity~\eqref{eq:proof boundary stc} once with $a=a_m$ and once with $a=a_{m+1}$, we obtain

 Altogether,

 as claimed.

-\subparagraph{General case.}
+\subsubsection{General case}

-The statement is easy for $m=1$ (it is trivial for $k=0$ and $k>m$, and is a direct consequence of the definition for $k=1$).
 We now prove the general case by induction on $m$.
 So assume the statement holds for $m-1$ and consider $1 \le k \le m$.
 We already handled the case $k=m$, so let us consider the case $k<m$, for which we can use the recursive definition of $\stc^m_k$:

 We thus have

 Using the induction hypothesis for $\stc^{m-1}_{k-1}$ and $\stc^{m-1}_{k}$, we obtain

 For $i \le k-1$, we recognize the recursive definition of~$\stc^{m}_{k-1}$ in